Australian Walking Track Grading System (AWTGS)

 Grade 4 (Hard)

-Directional signage may be limited, requiring a good sense of navigation.
-These walks are suited for experienced walkers who are comfortable with steeper inclines, rougher terrain, and potentially longer distances.
+Directional signage may be limited, so a reliable sense of navigation is important.
+These walks are suited to experienced walkers who are comfortable on steeper terrain, rougher surfaces, and potentially longer distances without consistent markers.

 GRADE 4 WALK Technical Description for Land Manager use Walk Description for Public Information Generic Description for Public Information